 - Drivers turning left into the path of a cyclist

 - Drivers who “roll” through an intersection or stop sign.

 Cyclists may also be injured when they lose control of their bicycle and fall, often following a “near miss” when they swerve to avoid the path of a motor vehicle.
 In other situations, cyclists are injured when they lose control due to a pothole, crack in the pavement, or strike debris or roadkill.
 A small number of cycling accidents are caused by dogs or farm animals running in front of a cyclist or attacking a cyclist.

 Do not assume that you were at fault or that you do not have a claim without speaking with a lawyer first.
-At Slater & Zurz, we have represented cyclists injured in all types of cycling accidents in Cuyahoga County and throughout Ohio.
+At Slater & Zurz, we have represented cyclists injured in all types of cycling accidents throughout Ohio.
 If you or a family member has been involved in a Cleveland cycling accident, contact us to discuss your potential case.

 What Injuries are Common After a Cleveland Bicycle Accident?